 Seminary Journal welcomes the submission of articles for publication.
-We are a blind, peer-reviewed journal with an 80% acceptance rate.
+We are a blind, peer-reviewed journal with a 90% acceptance rate.
 About half the articles in each issue relate to the theme, with the other articles of general interest and related to seminary work.
 In particular, we are interested in articles on the four pillars of formation: human, spiritual, pastoral and intellectual, and on assessment of student growth.
 Other topics are welcomed.

 We publish three issues a year, in Spring (June), Fall (September) and Winter (December).